AppliedDrones/Onboarding/README.md

 ## System Requirements
 Ubuntu 22.04 LTS Jammy Jellyfish.
 [Download here](https://releases.ubuntu.com/jammy/).

-**For Windows Users**: Install VirtualBox to create a virtual machine running Ubuntu 22.04 LTS.
-This approach lets you simulate the target environment without altering your primary Windows setup.
-Install guide [linked here](https://www.geeksforgeeks.org/how-to-install-virtualbox-on-windows/).
+**For Windows Users**: Dual boot the Ubuntu 22.04 using this [tutorial](https://youtu.be/uqZIp4ay-3s?si=UPz9LnIWTaNMuY79).

 **For Mac Users**: M-series chips are incompatible with Ubuntu due to the locked-down ARM architecture.
-As an alternative, you may either:
-1. Purchase a cheap Windows laptop, or
-2. Set up an Ubuntu-based virtual machine on AWS.
-(Using a cloud-based virtual machine will result in networking issues, which you will need to resolve independently).
+To meaningfully contribute to any robotics software engineering project, a Linux operating system is required.
+Buy a cost-efficient windows laptop to dual boot.

 ## Environment Configuration
 Open your newly made development environment and run the below commands: